brickifyjs/project-starter-kit/README.md

 It can also be npm dependency or github dependency.

 # WHAT IS A BRICK ?
-A brick is simply a module or a set of modules which can contains methods and namespaces.
+A brick is simply a method that save something into a global store that returns the store's id.

+It can provides a set of methods comming from private of public modules attached to is namespace or others namespaces.

 It is just a "plugin".